 Future Themes and Next Steps

 We plan to have future annual themes ready to go at least a year in advance.
-Please see the themes page for more details, including a list of possibilities for 2018–2019 and a link to a survey we'll use to choose next year's theme.
+Please see the themes page for more details, including next year's theme and a sketch of plans in the works.